lizmat/raku-all-modules/avuserow/perl6-compress-snappy/README.md

 # DESCRIPTION

-This module uses NativeCall to provide bindings to the C API for libsnappy, a .
+This module uses NativeCall to provide bindings to the C API for libsnappy, a compression library with an emphasis on speed over compression.

 # FUNCTIONS